Table of contents

 Offer to host a webinar with your professional skills

-When the remote work revolution of 2020 first began, we wrote this guide to working remotely from home for the first time which proved useful for many professionals transitioning from offices to remote work lifestyles.
+When the remote work revolution first began, we wrote this guide to working remotely from home for the first time which proved useful for many professionals transitioning from offices to remote work lifestyles.

 Around the time that we published the work from home guide and our evergreen guide on how to create your home office environment, I was asked by both Ladies Get Paid and my university to lead webinars on the topic.